Estimate Consumption from a Bill Total

 }

-Switch users, you can use an annual bill solve request to turn your customer's annual cost to usage, and then run a Savings Analysis with annual usage to calculate solar savings.
+You can use an annual Bill Solve request to turn your customer's annual cost into usage, then run a Savings Analysis with annual usage to calculate solar savings.

 - Residential customer in Baltimore Gas & Electric's territory on the "R" tariff (